erincameron11/erincameron11.github.io/_posts/2026-02-09-predicting-ed-triage.md

   - data visualization
 ---

+Developing machine learning models to predict Emergency Department mistriage and identify the hidden clinical factors that compromise patient safety.

 ### Overview
 * **Goal**: Developed a predictive model to identify hospital emergency department mistriage (discrepancies between initial triage and final diagnosis) to reduce patient mortality and system bottlenecks.
 * **Data**: Processed a clinical dataset of 1,216 records, performing rigorous cleaning of non-standard entries and handling a 14% class imbalance.